Advice from business leaders and industry experts

 As social media use is only going to trend upward in 2023, it’s more important than ever to use social listening to reach the right audience and provide a personalised customer experience.

-Twitter has helped small businesses build their brand and community for years.
-However, since Elon Musk’s Twitter takeover, it’s been estimated the platform may lose as many as 32 million users in the next two years.
-And those users are looking for alternatives.
+X (formerly known as Twitter) has helped small businesses build their brand and community for years.
+However, since Elon Musk’s takeover, it’s been estimated the platform may lose as many as 32 million users in the next 2 years.
+Changes to the way user verification works, the ability for any user to pay to be verified, and monetisation of content have also made cut-through for smaller brands more difficult.
+All of that means that many users are users are looking for alternatives.

 Other emerging social platforms to put on your radar include:

 Not all trends are upward, and social audio hasn’t seen the boom that was anticipated after the initially strong rise of Clubhouse which peaked at 10 million monthly downloads in February 2021.
-That said, other major companies such as Twitter (Spaces), Facebook (Live) and Discord have invested in their own audio-based social media tools.
+That said, other major companies such as X (Spaces), Facebook (Live), Threads (Voice Threads) and Discord have invested in their own audio-based social media tools.

 The number of new and returning users of social audio platforms hasn’t been earth-shattering, but sometimes it takes time for new trends to find their footing.
 A decade ago, Vine, which offered 7-second videos folded in the face of overwhelming competition from the likes of Twitter and Facebook.
 Now TikTok , which also offers short-form video, is one of the most used apps on the planet.